By BVS Staff

 Because so many professionals want to continue teaching while earning their degree, many schools now offer graduate education programs online.
 Distance education allows current teachers to keep their jobs while making themselves more marketable in their spare time.
-They benefit from classes that disseminate information about theories and current trends, while continuing to gaini hands-on, paid experience at the same time.
+They benefit from classes that disseminate information about theories and current trends while continuing to gain hands-on, paid experience at the same time.

 The 20 Best Master’s in Curriculum and Instruction Online Programs Ranking Methodology